10 Dec Chicanitas in Monterey

-My art exhibition, “Chicanitas, Small Paintings from the Cheech Marin Collection,” is touring the country and it just opened up at the Museum of Monterey.
-Here is part of an interview I did with the Monterey Herald:
+My art exhibition, “Chicanitas, Small Paintings from the Cheech Marin Collection,” toured the country to 16 museums during 2011 through 2017.
+When it was on view at the Museum of Monterey, I did an interview with the Monterey Herald, which was published December 9, 2011:

 Q: What is it about Chicano art that speaks to you?